Generic Name: lincomycin (LIN koe mye sin)

 How is Lincocin (lincomycin)given?

 Lincomycin is injected into a muscle, or into a vein through an IV.
-You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+You may be shown how to use injections at home.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Lincomycin is usually given every 12 to 24 hours.
 Follow your doctor's instructions.